AndRemy/ApprenticeChef-Regression/README.md

 revenue a client will bring to the company.

 ## Files
+- [data/Apprentice_Chef_Dataset.xlsx](data/Apprentice_Chef_Dataset.xlsx): Excel file that contains the data required to do the analysis and create de final model
+- [utils](utils): Contains a group of reusable methods that will be used across the entire project to do the analysis and build the models.
-- [Analysis.ipynb](Analysis.ipynb): Built in Jupyter Notebook, it contains the full analysis to create the model
+- [SupervisedLearning_Analysis.ipynb](SupervisedLearning_Analysis.ipynb): Built in Jupyter Notebook, it contains the full analysis to create the model
 - [Final_Model.py](Final_Model.py): A python script that creates the final model from the analysis made.
-- [data/Apprentice_Chef_Dataset.xlsx](data/Apprentice_Chef_Dataset.xlsx): Excel file that contains the data required to do the analysis and create de final model
 - [analysis](analysis): Contains a series of supplementary files that were used as support during the analysis.